digbmc/dsgf-22-23/sessions/04-webdev.md

 ### Updates

-Alexis
+#### Alexis

--Got the bare bones of her HTML file (SVG) functioning!
+- Got the bare bones of her HTML file (SVG) functioning!

--Made with Visual Studio Code
+- Made with Visual Studio Code

--Still has to put content in the pages, but clicking on the pages works
+- Still has to put content in the pages, but clicking on the pages works

--Still trying to figure out how to layer real image over tracing (possible using CSS layout)
+- Still trying to figure out how to layer real image over tracing (possible using CSS layout)

--Been using beginner’s book on HTML
+- Been using beginner’s book on HTML

-Kari
+#### Kari

--Working with ArcGIS online
+- Working with ArcGIS online

--Found a basemap with no borders on it
+- Found a basemap with no borders on it

--Still uploading catalogue
+- Still uploading catalogue

-Mallory
+#### Mallory

--Zoomified several image options
+- Zoomified several image options

--Other options for mind map screen shot? (deep zoom images don’t usually work very well for those—they’re usually too low resolution)
+- Other options for mind map screen shot? (deep zoom images don’t usually work very well for those—they’re usually too low resolution)

 ### HTML

--Every element in an HTML document has an opening tag and an almost identical ending tag with a forward slash (ex: <p example text</p>)
+- Every element in an HTML document has an opening tag and an almost identical ending tag with a forward slash (ex: `<p example text</p>`)

--Attributes- helpful for grouping or linking elements
+- Attributes- helpful for grouping or linking elements

--Self-closing tags- things that don’t have text in them
+- Self-closing tags- things that don’t have text in them

--Example tags: <html lang=“en” dir=“ltr”>
+- Example tags: `<html lang=“en” dir=“ltr”>`

--Useful HTML elements (resource: HTML Mozilla)
+- Useful HTML elements (resource: HTML Mozilla)

     Section, div- to break up the structure of your page (not visible)